tijanisulaimon/UKRIInterdiscEpiThreatsStatisticalDesign/README.md

 - **Seroprevalence.R**: power analysis for cross-sectional surveys to estimate differences in seroprevalence between high and low risk areas.

 - **ForceOfInfection.R**: power analysis to inform study desing to estimate time-varying force of infection.

-You will need to install the GLMMmisc which can be found at devtools::install_github("pcdjohnson/GLMMmisc")
+You will need to install the GLMMmisc package which can be found at devtools::install_github("pcdjohnson/GLMMmisc")